microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrolment/DeviceManagement.Enrolment/docs/v1.0-beta/New-MgDeviceManagementAndroidDeviceOwnerEnrollmentProfile.md

   - `[EnrollmentMode <AndroidDeviceOwnerEnrollmentMode?>]`: The enrollment mode for an enrollment profile.
   - `[EnrollmentTokenType <AndroidDeviceOwnerEnrollmentTokenType?>]`: The enrollment token type for an enrollment profile.
   - `[EnrollmentTokenUsageCount <Int32?>]`: Total number of AOSP devices that have enrolled using the current token.
+  - `[IsTeamsDeviceProfile <Boolean?>]`: Boolean indicating if this profile is an Android AOSP for Teams device profile.
   - `[LastModifiedDateTime <DateTime?>]`: Date time the enrollment profile was last modified.
   - `[QrCodeContent <String>]`: String used to generate a QR code for the token.
   - `[QrCodeImage <IMicrosoftGraphMimeContent>]`: Contains properties for a generic mime content.